 A period of not less than 15 minutes is provided to allow questions from the gallery on matters relating to the functions of this Committee.
-For the purposes of Minuting, these questions and answers will be summarised.
+For the purposes of Minuting, these questions and answers are summarised.

-Questions from Development & Infrastructure Committee Meeting 9 November 2015
+3.1 Questions from Development & Infrastructure Committee Meeting 9 November 2015